lukso-network/docs/docs/learn/mini-apps/setting-your-grid.md

 <Tabs>
   <TabItem value="onchain" label="On-Chain (base64)">

-For on-chain storage, the verification method is `keccak256(bytes)`:
+For on-chain storage, the JSON is embedded directly as base64 in the VerifiableURI with verification method `keccak256(bytes)`:

 ```typescript
 import { ERC725 } from '@erc725/erc725.js';